Black ice: On roads and pavements

 On December 1, 2013, heavy post-Thanksgiving weekend traffic encountered black ice on the westbound I-290 expressway in Worcester, Massachusetts.
 A chain reaction series of crashes resulted, involving three tractor-trailers and over 60 other vehicles.
 The ice formed suddenly on a long downward slope, surprising drivers coming over the crest of a hill, who could not see crashed vehicles ahead until it was too late to stop on the slick pavement.

 On February 11, 2021, icing in Dallas and Fort Worth, Texas, contributed to a crash on I-35W which authorities called a "mass casualty event".
 Over 100 cars were involved in the pileup and multiple fatalities were reported.

 On bridges

 Bridges and overpasses can be especially dangerous.
 Black ice forms first on bridges and overpasses because air can circulate both above and below the surface of the elevated roadway when the ambient temperature drops, causing the pavement temperature on the bridge to fall rapidly.
-In the United States, road warning signs with the advisory "Bridge Ices Before Road" indicate potentially dangerous roadways above bridge structures.

-Similar road signs exists throughout Canada, but warnings sometimes appear without words to comply to bilingual requirements.
-The Canadian sign features a vehicle with skid marks and snow flakes.
-The same sign's official and undisclosed description is defined as "Pavement is slippery when wet".